For each function, give the amplitude, period, vertical translati... | Channels for Pearson+

 Amplitude

-Amplitude refers to the maximum distance a wave reaches from its central axis or equilibrium position.
-In the context of the sine function, it is determined by the coefficient in front of the sine term.
-For the function y = 2 sin 5x, the amplitude is 2, indicating that the wave oscillates between 2 and -2.
+Amplitude refers to the maximum distance a wave reaches from its central axis.
+In the context of trigonometric functions, it is typically associated with sine and cosine functions.
+However, for cosecant functions, which are the reciprocal of sine, the amplitude is not defined in the same way, as cosecant can take on values from negative to positive infinity.

 Recommended video: